When to Plant Trees: Best Time of Year + Spring Planting Tips🌱

 Preparing Your Planting Site

-1. Assess the Site: Consider sunlight, soil type, and space for the tree’s mature size.
+• Assess the site: Check sunlight, soil type, and available space at maturity.

 Planting Steps